West Lafayette in Coshocton County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
-Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 1.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 1.2 miles away); West Lafayette War Memorial (approx. 1.9 miles away); Old Stone Fort (approx. 3.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 4˝ miles away); Broadhead Massacre (approx. 5.1 miles away); North Appalachian Experimental Watershed (approx. 5.8 miles away); George W. Crile, M. D. (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 1.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 1.2 miles away); West Lafayette War Memorial (approx. 1.9 miles away); Old Stone Fort (approx. 3.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 4½ miles away); Broadhead Massacre (approx. 5.1 miles away); North Appalachian Experimental Watershed (approx. 5.8 miles away); George W. Crile, M. D. (approx. 6.1 miles away).
 Touch for a list and map of all markers in West Lafayette.

 More about this marker.
 The Ohio Historical Society lists this marker as No. 6-16.
 However, it is numbered on its face as 25-25, an error.